lmaon2466/nestjs-apollo/readme.md

 # NestJS (code first) GraphQL

-This is a simple deployment of GraphQL using the NestJS framework
+This is a simple deployment of GraphQL using the NestJS framework.
+The purpose of this project is to show the structure of graphql and how separation of concerns leads to specific module and file responsibilities, which makes scaling this service manageable.

 ## Directory Structure